A proof-of-concept for fair NFT drops

 Address registers for drop on-chain

 A user can register their interest in an NFT drop in a decentralized way.
 We use Polygon for registration to keep things cheap.
 A project can launch their list before release to build and gauge interest, while users know they have a fair chance to mint.
+An NFT developer can choose any number of approaches for registration - we provide some examples for using a metatransaction for registration, allowing the project to implement some KYC to be more Sybil-resistant.
+Project developers can also bulk-add addresses they collect off-chain.

 Totally fair random selection